 Success on a sentence appeal does not ordinarily return the matter to the lower court.
 Rather, where the Court of Appeal is satisfied that the sentence was imposed pursuant to an error, or is otherwise demonstrably unfit, it has the power to sentence the appellate anew.

-Lockyer Campbell Posner has several lawyers within the firm who specialize in bringing sentence appeals in criminal and quasi-criminal matters.
+Lockyer Posner Craig has several lawyers within the firm who specialize in bringing sentence appeals in criminal and quasi-criminal matters.
 Do not hesitate to contact us if you would like advice on how we can assist you, a family member, or friend appeal sentence.